 During unstructured times and in physical education lessons, we embed teambuilding and communication into the activities we offer.
-This includes lunchtime football games and board games in a quiet room.
+This includes lunchtime activities such as football, basketball, table tennis and board games.
 All staff model positive behaviours in all group activities to create an inclusive and positive environment for development.